-Important Note: Sizes are represented as "Nominal Measurements" accross the entire industry — meaning they are not exact.
-Example: a 2x4 board is not exactly 2"x4" but the refrence is useful and simple.
-In the same way, a 10x12 shed in one model may only have an interior footprint of 9'-2"x 11"-2" while another may be 9'-10" x 11'-10."
+Important Note: Sizes are represented as "Nominal Measurements" across the entire industry — meaning they are not exact.
+Example: a 2x4 board is not exactly 2"x4," but the reference is useful and simple.
+In the same way, a 10x12 shed in one model may only have an interior footprint of 9'-2"x 11'-2" while another maybe 9'-10" x 11'-10".
 This is due to several factors.
-The outside dimensions from the Department of Transportation's point of view is from tip to tip; therefore, if your shed has an overhang or boxed eave the outside edge is driving the dimensional constraint.
+The outside dimensions from the Department of Transportation's point of view is from tip to tip; therefore, if your shed has an overhang or boxed-eave, the outside edge is driving the dimensional constraint.
 Also, the thickness of the exterior wall varies depending on siding and frame material.
 Be sure to contact a specialist before you make your final decision so we can provide better specifications for your project.

 This will also help you assess your loft, workbench or shelving needs whether you get it from the factory or add it yourself later.

-For fully assembled shed deliveries, the DOT (Department of Transportation) restricts the width to 14’, length to 50’ and the height to 14’-2” in most places.
+For fully assembled shed deliveries, the DOT (Department of Transportation) restricts the width to 14’, length to 50’, and the height to 14’-2” in most places.
 The height restriction often affects the pitch of the roof as this height includes the distance from the ground to the bed of the truck.
-Also, units wider than 12’ feet require us to provide a driving escort in most areas.
-Leonard offers a built-on-site program that may better suite your needs.
+Also, units wider than 12 feet require us to provide a driving escort in most areas.
+Leonard offers a built-on-site program that may better suit your needs.

 Start by answering this question "How do I plan to use the shed?"
 It is not always as obvious as it seems.
 It is worth examining because anticipating allCHAPTER 1

 When selecting a size for your backyard storage building, there are several questions to ask yourself.
 Use this list as you start your researchCHAPTER 2

 The shape of the shed will affect the cost, look, usefulness, and possibly the placement.
 Leonard offers 3 distinct storage building shapes.CHAPTER 3